Ananas-Engineer/lorawan-testbed/app-server/webapp/README.md

 }
 ```

-then you can access your web application in `http://localhost:80`.
+then you can access your web application by this URL: `http://localhost:80`.